mrcwow/Linux/README.md

 N: See apt-secure(8) manpage for repository creation and user configuration details.
 ```
 Developed for appimagelauncher, but can be changed for other program.
+During installation of appimagelauncher at 59 line at 24.04
+error libappimage0 (>= 0.1.6) !!!

 Script for Kubuntu and Ubuntu, Debian based distros.
 Developed for Kubuntu, can be applied to Ubuntu, Debian based distros(not tested).